Foundation Repair Dictionary

 M

-• A masonry wall is a wall constructed from individual units such as concrete block, brick, or stone, bonded together with mortar.
+A wall constructed from individual units such as concrete block, brick, or stone, bonded together with mortar.
 In foundations, masonry walls commonly support vertical loads and retain soil.

 Masonry walls tend to matter most when evaluating cracking patterns, moisture pathways, or lateral pressure.
 Their performance depends on drainage, reinforcement, and soil conditions as much as material type.

-• A mat foundation is a thick, continuous concrete slab that supports an entire structure by distributing loads over a large area.
+A thick, continuous concrete slab that supports an entire structure by distributing loads over a large area.
 It is sometimes used where soils have lower bearing capacity or where loads are spread unevenly.

 Mat foundations tend to matter most when understanding how loads are shared across the structure.
 In many cases, they provide stability by reducing stress concentrations in the soil.

-• A micropile is a small-diameter, high-capacity deep foundation element that transfers loads to deeper, more competent soil or rock.
+A small-diameter, high-capacity deep foundation element that transfers loads to deeper, more competent soil or rock.
 Micropiles are typically installed by drilling rather than screwing.

 Micropiles tend to matter most when deeper load transfer is needed and other methods are impractical.
 They are one of several tools available, not a default solution.